Super Sponsor Scheme and Homes for Ukraine: guidance for hosts

 Guests must not be charged rent and should not be providing free or underpaid labour, including domestic services and seasonal agricultural work, in exchange for accommodation and/or food.

 Guests are not expected to share household chores as a condition of the hosting arrangement.
-It is acceptable to discuss whether this may be appropriate, and guests will usually wish to get involved.
+It is acceptable to discuss whether this may be appropriate, and guests will usually want to get involved.

 If you breach this by charging rent this will turn the arrangement with the guest into a lease and the guest will have tenancy rights in respect of your property.

-If, following the end of the matched arrangement and having notified local authorities of this, you start accepting rent it is for you to ensure you understand the type of lease the individual will have in respect of your property and adhere to all legal requirements imposed on you as a landlord.
-Where this is no longer a matched arrangement, you will not be eligible for the ‘thank you’ payment.
+If, following the end of the matched arrangement and having told local authorities of this, you start accepting rent it is for you to make sure you understand the type of lease the individual will have in respect of your property and stick to all legal requirements imposed on you as a landlord.
+Where this is no longer a matched arrangement, you will not be able to claim the thank you payment.

 Landlord registration

-Accommodation used under an occupancy arrangement (not a lease) by a person under the Homes for Ukraine Sponsorship scheme and the Scottish Super Sponsor scheme, does not constitute the use of a property for the purposes of landlord registration.
+Accommodation used under an occupancy arrangement (not a lease) by a person under the Homes for Ukraine scheme and the Scottish super sponsor scheme, does not amount to the use of a property for the purposes of landlord registration.

 Occupancy agreement

-We would recommend that the host and the guest enter into a formal written agreement which sets out how the relationship is to operate in practice.
-As no rent is being paid by the guest, the occupancy arrangement will not constitute a tenancy so the statutory or common law rules on tenancies will not apply.
-It will be for the host and the guest to decide the terms of the occupancy agreement, but it is recommended that any agreement, at minimum, provides for the following issues:
+Having a formal written agreement between the host and guest, which sets out how the relationship is to work in practice, is strongly recommended.
+As no rent is being paid by the guest, the occupancy arrangement will not amount to a tenancy so the statutory or common law rules on tenancies will not apply.
+It will be for the host and the guest to decide the terms of the occupancy agreement.
+It is recommended that any agreement, at minimum, addresses the following issues:

-- how the guest is to treat the property or that part of the property being occupied by the guest
+• how the guest is to treat the property or the part of the property being occupied by the guest

 Reasonable contributions towards living costs

-You may ask guests to pay a reasonable and proportionate contribution (according to use) for water, gas and electricity consumed or supplied to the accommodation or to any shared facilities.
+You may ask guests to pay a reasonable and proportionate contribution (according to use) for water, gas and electricity used or supplied to the accommodation or to any shared facilities.

 It is important that hosts and guests have open and regular conversations about paying towards different living costs including transport and household utility bills.
 Some hosts may not wish to ask for any contribution depending on their own financial circumstances.